lukegtc/Cellular_RW/blogpost.md

 our original assumptions.

 **Random walk improves the baseline GIN.** The inclusion of a random walk positional encoding improves the performance of the GIN architecture across all loss categories.
 Although the GIN architecture is not explicitly mentioned in Dwivedi et al. (2022), they do conclude that positional encodings improve the results of GNN architectures.
 Our results fall in line with this conclusion as well.
+Additionally, we see a slight improvement over the GIN model with random walk when cellular random walk is implemented instead but only when the traverse type is a boundary, or when it includes all types of adjacency matrices.
+Similarly, this can also be seen within the GIN model that makes use of LSPE.

 **Cellular random walks with boundary/co-boundary, upper and lower adjacency matrices improve cellular walk positional encodings within GIN models.** From this set of experiments, we can note that the inclusion of all types of graph complex traversing results in the lowest loss values.
-This is because a more detailed encoding of the node positions is created, as it allows for the random walk to develop more concise relations between the complies.
+This is because a more detailed encoding of the node positions is created, as it allows for the random walk to develop more concise relations between the complices.

 **When using Cellular Random Walk on the original GIN and Gated GCN architectures, the boundary traversing method performed best.**
 When comparing all types of traversing methods used, the implementation making use of the boundary/co-boundary adjacency matrices showed the biggest improvement over the original modes without any positional encodings.
+This improvement comes from the fact that these matrices may strike a balance between the properties of the upper and lower adjacency matrices.
+Additionally, These boundary matrices may also provide the right amount of detailed information about the graphs, without forcing the model to overfit on too much data, which would explain the higher loss values that the combination of upper, lower and boundary adjacency matrices yield.

 # Conclusion